Measurement-induced entanglement in noisy 2D random circuits: distribution of stabilizer generators

 \subsection{From the stabilizer distribution to the observed entanglement scaling}

 We now show that the numerically observed exponential suppression of long stabilizer generators, $\mathcal D(\ell)\sim e^{-\gamma_{p,T}^{\rm len} \ell}$, explains the scaling in \cref{smax_scale}.
 We consider in particular the asymptotic value ($L\gg 1$) of the maximum operator entanglement as $S_\mathrm{op}^\mathrm{max}$.
-The observed center-location and length distribution of stabilizer generators motivate us to consider the following simplified model, where a randomly picked stabilizer generator $g$ with its \emph{left end} $x_l$ at arbitrary location to be longer than some value $\ell$ is exponentially suppressed:
+The observed center-location and length distribution of stabilizer generators motivate us to consider the following simplified model, where the probability that a randomly picked stabilizer generator $g$, with an arbitrary \emph{left endpoint} $x_l$, has length at least $\ell$ is exponentially suppressed:

 This distribution omits the small-size correction for $\ell <\ell_0$ and the small spatial non-uniformity of the spatial distribution of stabilizer generators, which do not alter the predicted scaling.